inside of a gluten free breakfast sandwich.

 After the buns come out of the oven, it's the perfect time to prepare whatever you're going to put in the sandwiches.
 So scramble the eggs, cook the sausage patties, cut up vegetables, etc. while the buns are cooling.

 Speaking of what you're putting in the sandwiches - you can really personalize these!
-Use eggs prepared how you like them, your favorite meat, and anything else you want (like veggies or extra cheese).
+Use eggs prepared how you like them - like egg whites or even a fried egg, add your favorite protein (Beyond Meat breakfast sausages, anyone?), or use other healthy ingredients like veggies or some creamy avocado.

 This is an excellent recipe to make ahead and keep in the freezer!
 These sandwiches are amazing to have on hand as a quick and easy breakfast option in the morning.